Beyond Interestingness: Semantic and Context-Aware Natural Language Query Recommendations for Visual Data Analysis

-We define the problem of next-step query recommendation as follows.
-Given the database $D_{0}$ from a target domain $Dom_{0}$ (\eg, customer service), the problem is to generate query suggestions $Q_{s}$ in NL according to the current user's prior queries $Q = \{q_{0}, q_{1}, ..., q_{n}\}$ and historical queries from other users, serving as references.
-A database $D_{0}$ is a set of tables containing information about different entities (\eg, product and customer), linked through primary-key foreign-key pairs, describing their relationships.
+Given the database $D_{0}$ with target schemas (tables/columns), a short domain tag $Dom_{0}$ (or database name, \eg, customer service), the problem is to generate query suggestions $Q_{s}$ in NL according to the current user's previous queries $Q = \{q_{0}, q_{1}, ..., q_{n}\}$ and, potentially, historical queries from other users, serving as references.
+The query references come from Spider~\cite{yu2018spider}, an external large-scale dataset containing 10,000 diverse user SQL queries across 138 analysis domains, such as commerce, government, and education, reflecting actual database usage.

-In our work, the query references are from an external large and cross-domain query dataset $D_r$, Spider~\cite{yu2018spider}, which contains 10,000 diverse and natural user SQL queries, reflecting users' actual usage of databases.
-The dataset covers various common and complex SQL patterns and 138 analysis domains, such as commerce, government, and education.
-It can provide rich and relevant resources for exploring interested domains.
-We group the reference queries in Spider according to their target domains as $D_r = (Dom_r, Sr, qr)$, where $Dom_r$ is a term describing the target domain, $Sr$ is a set of database schemas, and $qr$ is the user's SQL queries in $D_r$.
-These queries indicate the common analysis focuses of other users, serving as references for recommending queries to new users~\cite{chatzopoulou2009query, aligon2015collaborative, milo2018next}.

-In summary, our proposed model inputs the database schema $S_0$ and the analysis domain $Dom_{0}$, the current user's prior queries $Q$, and the reference query dataset $D_r$.
-It outputs next-step NL query candidates $Q_s$.